Natvs/Nt.SyntaxParser/Doc/Grammar.md

 N = {nonterminal1, nonterminal2, ...}
 ```

-Note that symbols defined here can contain any characthers except the symbols ',', '}', '\\' or any space.
+Note that symbols defined here can contain any characthers except the symbols `,` `}` `\` or any white space.
 If you wish to add a symbol containing such a character into your grammar, you must use the escape character `\`.
+See [the parser escape characters](../README.md#escape-character) for more details.

 ## Setting grammar rules
 You need to provide each non-terminal at least one derivation rule.
 The derivation can be any sequence of previously defined symbols.